 Live chat for website support allows you to have near-instant communication with someone on the support team.
 No signing up for anything, no lengthy unread emails, and certainly no wasted hours listening to elevator music on the phone.

-Besides giving customers a direct link to a person with the knowledge to solve their problems in minutes, you can also tailor it based on their habits.
+Besides giving customers a direct link to a person with the knowledge to solve their problems, you can also tailor it based on their habits.
 If you know customers prefer to browse your site undisturbed, then you can just program your website live chat to remain closed until clicked on.
 Or you can have it pop open in a proactive manner if customers are typically coming to the site for your support services.

 Best of all, live chat for website support works great on mobile devices, making it easy, convenient, and particularly popular with recent generations.
 It’s easy to implement, even when using simple software like our Website Builder.